ccarabine/payrollapp/docs/known_issues.md

 - **Issue:**

-    *For add / amend employees hours, user had to enter the week ( which could only be the previous week)*
+    *To add/amend employees hours, The user had to enter the week ( which could only be the previous week)*

 - **Corrective action:**